panzerdp/dmitripavlutin.com/content/posts/126-merge-arrays/index.md

 `const all = [...heros, ...villains]` creates a new array having `heros` and `villains` arrays merged.

-The order of merged arrays inside the array literal does matter: items of the merged arrays are inserted in the same order as the array appears inside the literal.
+The order of merged arrays inside the array literal does matter: items of the merged arrays are inserted in the same order as the arrays appear inside the literal.

 For example, let's put the list of villains before the list of heroes in the merged array: